lidderupk/chatbot-workshop/training.md

     ![Watson Assistant Start Page](assets/startpage.png)

-6. There is an example Cognitive Car Dashboard workspace where you can see a more evolved training.
+6. There is an example Customer Service workspace where you can see a more evolved training.
 However, we'll create a new workspace for our bot to use.
 Click on the **Create** button in the box labeled **Create a new workspace**.

     ![Workspaces](assets/workspaces.png)